MisterStump/TTS-Scripting-Doc/docs/object.md

 Returns a Vector after converting a world vector to a local Vector.
 A world Vector is a positional Vector using the world's coordinate system.
 A Local Vector is a positional Vector that is relative to the position of the given object.

+!!!tip "Object Scale"
+	This function takes the Object's scale into account, as the Object is the key relative point.

 ---

 ####positionToWorld(...)

 Returns a Vector after converting a local Vector to a world Vector.
 A world Vector is a positional Vector using the world's coordinate system.
 A Local Vector is a positional Vector that is relative to the position of the given object.

+!!!tip "Object Scale"
+	This function takes the Object's scale into account, as the Object is the key relative point.

 ---